 At different times throughout the year there may be interests /inquiries that are occurring when a child may want to share their own items from home.
 We encourage the sharing of these items based upon the inquiry taking place.
 We support items being brought into the Program as long as they are supporting the learning and inquiry that is occurring.
-The first Thursday and Friday of each month is "Show & Share Day" when children are encouraged to bring an item from home to 'share' with their peers at Circle Time.
 However please note that we cannot be held responsible for lost or damaged items and items must be restricted to non-violent, cooperative type toys.
-War toys, weapons, etc. are strictly prohibited.
+War toys, weapons, etc. will not be permitted.